 Managing your cash as a student doesn’t have to be a nightmare.
-Here five top tactics to make your bank account pay its way.
+Here five top tactics to make your student bank account pay its way.

 Pick the right benefits

 Banks are keen to grab customers while they’re at university – which is why student accounts come with tasty extras to get your attention.
 Whichever perks you go for is up to you, but it’s worth weighing up which are most valuable in the long run:

 - Freebies, including rail/coach cards, are handy if they’re something you’d buy (and use a lot) anyway – but only if you’re always in credit!

 - In-credit interest: money the bank pays you to keep your cash with them.
 If you always have a positive balance, picking the highest interest rate is going to earn more for your money.

 - Fee-free, 0% overdraft: arguably the most valuable freebie.
 Agreeing an overdraft in advance (and sticking to the terms) can help you avoid fees, penalties and interest on overspending.
 We’ll explain why below.

 Internet banking makes managing your money fuss-free, so it’s worth checking what your bank offers (or switching to an account that does what you need).

 Text or push alerts: tell you when you’re low on funds, i.e., before you spend more than you have in your account or overdraft.